 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personal file and retained during your employment.
-The periods for which your data will be held will be provided in the council’s employee privacy notice.
+The periods for which your data will be held will be provided in the Authority’s employee privacy notice.

 As a data subject, you have a number of rights.
 You can:

 - access and obtain a copy of your data on request;

 - require the organisation to change incorrect or incomplete data;

 - require the organisation to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing.

 You are under no statutory or contractual obligation to provide data to North Tyneside Council during the recruitment process.
 If you do not provide the information, however, we will not be able to process your application properly or at all.